 2. Stop blaming others!

 No one else can make us mad.
-We choose to give in to that negative emotion or behavior.
+We choose to give in to that (often) negative emotion or behavior.
 We cannot honestly say, “YOU make me mad!”
 People and circumstances can be maddening indeed, but they do not control us!
-And we cannot blame them for our own reactions!
+And we cannot blame them for our own actions or reactions!

 3. Own up to our anger.